square/sudo_pair/sudo_pair/README.md

   Note that root is *always* exempt.

+* `self_approval` (default: false)
+  This is a boolean ("true" or "false") that controls whether or not users are allowed to approve their own commands.
+When a user approves their own command this way, a message is sent to syslog.

+  This capability is provided so that engineers can act unilaterally in the event of an emergency when no-one else is available.
+Since it is effectively a complete bypass of this plugin, the intent is that using this capability should invoke something drastic (e.g., immediately page an oncall security engineer).

 ## Prompts

 This plugin allows you to configure the prompts that are displayed to